6 Ways to improve employee performance in 2023

 - Speed and efficiency – How much does the employee accomplish in an average day, month, or quarter?
 Are there impediments to address or possible resources to consider that could enable higher productivity?

-- Quality and depth – How “good” is the employee’s work in comparison to colleagues and other employees in the same role, field, or industry?
-Does the employee contribute something unique to their role that brings the company added value?
+- Quality and depth – How “good” is the employee’s work compared to colleagues and other employees in the same role, field, or industry?
+Does the employee contribute something unique to their position that adds value to the company?

-How can you conduct an effective employee performance review?
+How to conduct an effective employee performance review?

-Although the specifics vary, there are a few great ways to create a performance review.
-Out the options, choose which approach will best assess the employee and provide information that will be most effective for improving their performance:
+Although the specifics vary, a few great ways exist to create a performance review.

-Schedule a one-on-one meeting between the employee and direct supervisor to brainstorm.
 This is a great tactic for employees that are engaging, like direct feedback, and feel comfortable voicing their own experiences and opinions.
-It’s also an opportunity to communicate and make sure that there is transparency between the employee and leadership.
+It’s also an opportunity to communicate and ensure transparency between the employee and leadership.
 Here’s a template to fill out and to help guide the meeting:

 How can employee performance be improved?

-Here are six ways to improve improve employee performance.
+Here are six ways to improve employee performance:

 1. Investigate underperformance issues

-It’s important to understand what the issues are in order to best tackle them and give them a chance for improvement.
-Trying to cover up issues with “quick-fix” solutions won’t help in the long-run.
+It’s important to understand the issues to best tackle them and give them a chance for improvement.
+Trying to cover up problems with “quick-fix” solutions won’t help in the long run.

-Bottom Line: Avoid assumptions about underperformance and find out what’s really going on.
+Bottom Line: Avoid assumptions about underperformance and find out what’s happening.

 2. Encourage continual communication

-It’s unrealistic to expect employees to change and improve without giving them concrete feedback and specific action points to work on.
-Also, team members should be encouraged to communicate their perspectives as well, regarding their progress, deadlines, expectations, and available resources.
+Expecting employees to change and improve without giving them concrete feedback and specific action points to work on is unrealistic.
+Also, team members should be encouraged to communicate their perspectives regarding progress, deadlines, expectations, and available resources.

 A culture that rewards collaboration and sharing ideas can improve the energy on your team, help you cultivate innovation, and improve performance levels for everyone.
 Check out this informative video from HR360 on practical tips for implementing successful employee communication:

-Bottom Line: You can lay the foundation for employee performance improvement by clearly conveying feedback and expectations, and by fostering an environment of open communication.
+Bottom Line: You can lay the foundation for employee performance improvement by clearly conveying feedback and expectations and fostering an open communication environment.

 3. Foster a positive work environment

 According to Time Doctor, employees that feel happy with their work environments also perform better.
 This shouldn’t be a surprise.
-Think about how different you feel when the space around you is clean and tidy and the people around you are motivating and positive.
-Encouraging employees to personalize and de-clutter their space can encourage a more conducive environment for being productive.
+Think about how different you feel when the space around you is clean and tidy, and the people around you are motivating and positive.
+Encouraging employees to personalize and de-clutter their space can promote a more conducive environment for being productive.

 This also means boosting team morale and ensuring positive communication within the team.
-Make sure employees have non-work related activities and events planned, and that everyone feels valued on their teams.
+Ensure employees have planned non-work-related activities and events and that everyone feels valued on their teams.

 4. Training doesn’t end at onboarding

-New employees are initially given a lot of attention and direction during their onboarding process.
+New employees are initially given much attention and direction during their onboarding process.
 But this should not be the only training that employees receive.
-Ongoing training is a critical part of keeping employees engaged and motivated to think and work in new ways.
+Ongoing training is critical to keeping employees engaged and motivated to think and work in new ways.

-Also, it’s hard to retain so much information when everything is new and overwhelming.
+Also, retaining so much information is hard when everything is new and overwhelming.
 Continuous training with contextual learning allows employees to get refreshers and follow-up information in case anything was missed during initial onboarding.

 Bottom Line: Ongoing training allows employees to continue to develop their skills and improve their performances.